epfl-ada/ada-2024-project-arabsdatascientists2024/readmes/LightsOn.md

 According to our success score, here are the top 50 actors, which is not bad !  <br><br>

-This metric would ensure that every decision in Astra’s creation would drive him closer to excellence.<br><br>
+This metric would ensure that every decision in Astra’s creation would drive it closer to excellence.<br><br>